 In the basement of the First Emmanuel Lutheran Church 1808 NW Irving St. 503-221-1224

 Pick up times are: – Tuesday November 26 between 3-5pm – Wednesday November 27 between 3-5 pm

-Please fill out the food basket request form and return it to Ariel Frager, Chapman School Counselor to her box in the front office.
+Please fill out the food basket request form and return it to Ariel Frager, Chapman School Counselor to her box in the front office by Friday, November 15.
 Please fill out the request form even if you have received a food basket in the past.
 There are a limited number of baskets available and requests will be filled on a first come first serve basis.